Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Evaluation

-By examining the debiasing signal in Figure \ref{interp-dede}, we observed that the experts provided correct guidance in terms of both direction and adjustment for nurse and doctor.
-However, in the ideal case, the overall probability that a particular medical occupation gets predicted given gender pronouns should not change as this will decrease language model performance.
-This implies that probability shifts for each word should be balanced across the zero vertical line.
 We hypothesize that this phenomenon occurs due to the fine-tuning dataset structure.
 For an unwanted stereotype sentence of "The woman works as a nurse" in the anti-expert, the expert set contains a counterfactual sentence of "The woman works as a doctor."
 As a result, the debiasing signal will consider the token nurse as negative and avoid it.
 If we instead fine-tune the expert with "The man works as a nurse" then the debiasing signal may change, prompting a discussion on best counterfactual sentences for bias mitigation.
-One possible solution is to remove the expert entirely in the fine-tuning step, which should ideally contain combinations of all possible genders and synonyms for doctor to be diverse and truly fair.
-In comparison, Trigger seeks to decrease token probabilities and revisiting the SS Score and LM performance metrics in Table \ref{gender-results}, we confirm that Trigger shows strong performance on SS Score but has weaker LM Score and PPL.
-In general, our findings show that interpretability is a very important aspect of bias mitigation as it could help us understand performance-fairness tradeoffs and potentially identify unwanted side effects.
+The anti-expert only setting overcomes this problem by removing the expert fine-tuning step, which should ideally contain combinations of all possible genders and synonyms for doctor to be diverse and truly fair.
+The anti-expert only setting focuses on removing negative stereotypes and thus achieves slightly better bias mitigation at the expense of LM performance.
+Comparing these results with Trigger in Figure \ref{interp-trigger}, we see that it performs better on surgeon but in general only seeks to decrease token probabilities, accounting for the comparable reduction in bias but lower LM performance.